codinglead/codinglead.github.io/_posts/2018-10-26-what-is-array-reduce-method-in-javascript.md

 Runs a function on every element in an array and allows you to turn the array into a single value.
 The initial value can be set by passing in another argument.

-In the end the final function called returned value is used.
+In the end the final function call returned value is used.